-- “Remember, always in motion is the future and many possible futures there are.”— Yoda knows the importance of being prepared for anything.
-Unexpected expenses or loss of income can happen at a moments notice.
-Do not be caught unprepared!
-Keep an emergency fund in cash of at least 3-6 months worth of your fixed expenses.
+3. “Difficult to see.
+Always in motion is the future.” – Yoda knows the importance of being prepared for anything.
+Unexpected expenses or loss of income can happen at a moment’s notice.
+Don’t be caught unprepared!
+Keep an emergency fund in cash of at least 3-6 months’ worth of your fixed expenses.
 Only touch this fund for true emergencies and replenish the account as soon as possible.

-- “Size Matters Not.” – Regardless of the size of your paycheck, you can save for retirement now.
+4. “Size Matters Not.” – Regardless of the size of your paycheck, you can save for retirement now.
 Even small additions to your nest egg can make a big difference in the long run.
 Try looking for small ways to save some money now and put that towards your long-term goals.
-Creating a budget, ensuring you are not over-paying taxes, and even clipping coupons can be the first steps to building your retirement fund.
+Creating a budget, ensuring you aren’t over-paying taxes, and even clipping coupons can be the first steps to building your retirement fund.
 Every dollar counts!

-- “Always pass on what you have learned.” – Many young adults graduate college or get their first job without knowing how to manage their bank account or use a credit card.
+5. “Always pass on what you have learned.” – Many young adults graduate college or get their first job without knowing how to manage their bank account or use a credit card.
 Many times, this leads to costly mistakes that affect their lives for years.
 Just as Yoda taught Luke the ways of the Jedi, teach children and teens about money early on.
 Help them avoid making big spending mistakes when they begin earning their own living.

-- “Patience you must have, my young padawan.”–Taking control of your finances takes patience and discipline.
-Perhaps you want to pay off student debt, save for a big vacation, or retire at a certain age.
+6. “Patience you must have, my young padawan” – Humans, especially in this day and age, want instantaneous results.
+But perhaps you want to pay off student debt, save for a big vacation, or retire at a certain age.
 These types of financial goals often mean making small contributions over a long period of time.
 If it seems like you are making slow progress at first, keep going!

-- “Do or do not.
-There is no try.” – As Luke had to commit himself to the ways of the Jedi, its never too early or too late to commit to taking control of your finances.
-There is no fast track to financial well-being it takes time and dedication.
+7. “Do or do not.
+There is no try.” – As Luke found out in Episode V, it can be difficult to persevere through tough times and obstacles.
+But, it’s never too early or too late to commit to taking control of your finances.
+There is no fast track to financial well-being – it takes time and dedication.
 Make it a priority and all of your goals will feel within reach.

 Yoda has plenty of wisdom to share, but for advice based on your individual circumstances, contact a Hefren-Tillotson financial advisor today.